Glocal Intermissions

 Dr Noreen Giffney is a psychoanalytic psychotherapist and the Joint Editor-in-Chief (with Emmanuelle Smith) of New Associations psychoanalytic magazine (British Psychoanalytic Council).
 She is the author of the book, The Culture-Breast in Psychoanalysis: Cultural Experiences and the Clinic(Routledge 2021), and the author and/or editor of additional articles and books on psychoanalysis, psychosocial studies, and the arts, culture and mental health.
 She is a member of the development team (led by Jill Bennett) for World Comes Alive (fEEL Lab 2025), the first VR experience underpinned by psychoanalytic thinking.
 Noreen is currently making an animated short film (with illustrator, Allen Fatimaharan) about the psychological nourishment provided by cultural objects.
 She lectures and conducts research at Ulster University, Belfast.

-• Dr Pamela Whittaker
+• Dr Pamela Whitaker

 Pamela trained as an art therapist in Vancouver and has worked in Canada, Malaysia and Ireland.
 She is interested in contemporary art and creative health, art therapy in museums and galleries, environmental art therapy, the walking studio, and ecologies of care.
 She is a member of the Irish Association of Creative Arts Therapists and the British Association of Art Therapists and registered with the Health and Care Professions Council.
 She is also the first Practice Based Researcher in Residence at the Void Arts Centre in Derry funded by the Arts and Humanities Research Council's Impact Accelerator Account.
 The focus of her research will be The Nature of Life: Gardens as Art and The Walking Studio, both methods of engagement within civic society that focus on environmental activism and pride of place.